radishland/radish/README.md

 ### Handlers
 #### Sync / Async handlers

-To create a handler we can use `handlerFor` and pass it the effect and an implementation.
+Use `handlerFor` to implement an effect operation:

 ```ts
 import { handlerFor } from "radish/effects";